I'd only recommend an abortion under general anaesthetic if it's absolutely necessary by Emily

 I undressed from the waist down in a private cubicle and put a hospital gown on, I then sat in a chair with my legs wide apart and was raised up a bit.
 The nurses put a sheet over the top of your legs so that you can't see anything that is going on down there.

-As I was chatting away to the nurses, the doctor explained what he was doing as he opened up my vagina and injected a local anaesthetic.
+As I was chatting away to the nurses, the doctor explained what he was doing as he injected a local anaesthetic vaginally.
 We had to wait a few minutes for this to kick in but all you feel is prodding around, kind of the same as having a tooth removed, you feel the actions but no pain.
 It was quite uncomfortable but the nurses really help take your mind off of it.

 Next came the suction device that removed the pregnancy, that hurt a bit.
 Then I was taken to a recovery room, the procedure was very quick.